INTRODUCTION TO OUR CURRICULUM

-At All Souls we teach a broad and balanced, Creative Curriculum which is based around exciting cross-curricular projects and meaningful, stimulating tasks.
+At All Souls we teach a broad and balanced curriculum which provides pupils with an enriching and engaging educational experience, enabling pupils to grow their knowledge and skills so that they can be the best they can be.
 Our aim is for all children to become confident, self-motivated and highly engaged learners who achieve their full potential.

 Our curriculum has been carefully developed to: